The Race between Technology and Woman: Changes in Relative Wages and Labor Shares in OECD Countries: Results

-When we decompose aggregate changes in the labor share of income on the basis of equation \eqref{eq: D.WL/Y_2}, we evaluate the weights on the rate of growth in the share of income to each type of labor ($w_{f}\ell_{f}/\sum_{f\in\mathcal{L}}w_{f}\ell_{f}$) at the sample means across all countries and years.
-Consequently, aggregate changes in the labor share of income between the years 1980 and 2005 can be decomposed as follows:
+where $py=\sum_{f\in L}w_{f}\ell_{f}+r_{i}k_{i}+r_{o}k_{o}$.
+We evaluate the weights on the rates of changes in the income shares of each type of labor at the sample means across all countries and years.
+Changes in the labor share between the years 1980 and 2005 can be decomposed as

-The results of this decomposition indicate that the labor share did not decline uniformly across gender and skill groups.
-During this period, there was an increase in the share of income to skilled labor and a decrease in the share of income to unskilled labor.
+The labor share did not decline uniformly across gender and skill groups.
+The income shares of male and female skilled labor increased, while the income shares of male and female unskilled labor declined.
 The reason for the decline in the labor share is that the majority of labor was unskilled to whom the share of income decreased.
-There was only a slight decline in the share of income to female unskilled labor.
-The decline in the labor share is attributable almost entirely to a fall in the share of income to male unskilled labor.
+The decline in the labor share is attributable almost entirely to a fall in the income share of male unskilled labor.

-Table \ref{tab: labor_share_quantity} presents the quantitative contributions of factor quantities to changes in the share of income to the four types of labor.
-The first two columns report the actual and predicted changes in the share of income to the four types of labor.
-The actual changes in the share of income to the four types of labor are consistent with the changes predicted from the model.
-The predicted changes in the share of income to skilled labor are positive and statistically significant, while those in the share of income to male unskilled labor are negative and statistically significant.
-The predicted changes in the share of income to female unskilled labor are insignificant.
-The third to eighth columns report the changes in the labor share of income attributable to ICT capital, the four types of labor, and non-ICT capital, respectively.
-A rise in ICT capital contributed significantly to the increase in the share of income to skilled labor and the decrease in the share of income to unskilled labor.
+Table \ref{tab: labor_shares} presents the quantitative contributions of specific factor inputs to changes in the income shares of the four types of labor.
+The first column reports the observed changes in the income shares of the four types of labor, while the second column reports the sum of the changes attributable to factor inputs.
+These results are obtained without adjusting any parameters to match labor shares in the aggregate economy.
+The observed changes in the income shares of the four types of labor align with the total contribution of factor inputs.
+The total contribution to changes in the income shares of male and female skilled labor are positive and statistically significant, while that in the income shares of male and female unskilled labor are negative and statistically significant.